moyales/Python-Crash-Course/README.md

 # Python-Crash-Course
-An assortment of practice Python programs based off Eric Matthes' book Python Crash Course This is a collection of programs to outline the basics of Python
+An assortment of practice Python programs based off Eric Matthes' book Python Crash Course.

 *Please note that some exercises are missing*